What is an Accountant?

 - Intuit QuickBooks

-What work experience do I need to become an Accountant?
+What education or degrees do I need to become an Accountant?

 Where do Accountants Work?